-The humble egg has been used by many cultures and religions throughout history as a symbol for new life and a new beginning.
-The Christian church superimposed its doctrine on many of the old ways, linking the symbolism of eggs and Easter.
+The humble egg has been used by many cultures and religions throughout history as a symbol of new life and new beginnings.
+These days the Christian festival of Easter is when you're most likely to see them make an appearance.

 The first chocolate egg

-JS Fry of Bristol made the first chocolate egg in the UK in 1873, with Cadbury’s launching their version two years later.
-Decorated by hand to suit Victorian tastes, these eggs were made from dark chocolate and would have been rather grainy and bitter by today’s standards.
-They were also a very expensive and luxury gift.
+JS Fry of Bristol made the first chocolate egg in the UK in 1873, with Cadbury launching its version two years later.
+Decorated by hand to suit Victorian tastes, these eggs were made from dark chocolate and would have been grainy and bitter by today’s standards.
+They weren't for everyone either – they were an expensive and luxury gift.

-In 1905, Cadbury’s launched the Dairy Milk chocolate bar and subsequent Easter eggs were made with this new style milk chocolate, proving a big hit.
-Better transportation, a lowering of trade tariffs on cocoa and developments in production allowed the masses to enjoy Easter eggs, but adults were still the target market.
+In 1905, Cadbury launched the Dairy Milk chocolate bar and subsequent Easter eggs were made with this new style milk chocolate, proving a big hit.

-Rationing of chocolate during World War II meant that it wasn't until the late 1950s when Cadbury’s introduced the first chocolate Easter eggs for children.
+Rationing of chocolate during World War II meant Cadbury Easter eggs for children came later.
 Branded eggs, such as Buttons, first appeared in the 1960s and increased in the 1970s, with attractive, child-friendly packaging.

 Since then, the market for children’s Easter eggs has exploded – and the price has plummeted.
 Before people may only have given one egg, but now kids end up with half a dozen.